AustinCGomez/Open-File-Mover-CLI/README.md

 </div>

 ## How to contribute?
-Unfortunately, I have moved on from this project as the maintainer and archieved the project on November 23rd 2024.
-However, the codebase lives on in the public domain and may be forked and actively worked on and you can design it or improve it however you wish in your own fork.
+Unfortunately, the project maintainer, @AustinCGomez, has decided to move on from this project as the maintainer and archieved the project on November 23rd 2024.
+However, the codebase lives on in the public domain via the unlicense license and may be forked and actively worked on.
+However, we just will no longer be accepting any new changes to this specific branch at this time since the maintainer has moved away from the project for the time being.